Fallout: New Vegas: Story

-While delivering a data storage device known as the Platinum Chip to New Vegas, the courier is ambushed by mobster and casino owner Benny, who steals the Platinum Chip, shoots the courier in the head and leaves them for dead.
-A Securitron named Victor digs out the courier from a shallow grave, and physician Doc Mitchell nurses them back to health.
+While delivering a data storage device known as the Platinum Chip to New Vegas, the courier is ambushed by mobster and casino owner Benny, who steals the Platinum Chip and shoots the courier in the head.
+A Securitron personality named Victor digs out the courier from a shallow grave, and physician Doc Mitchell nurses them back to health.
 The courier departs to search for Benny and the Platinum Chip.
-They confront Benny in a casino on the New Vegas strip; the courier can either kill Benny and recover the Platinum Chip or let him escape.
+They confront Benny in his casino on the New Vegas strip; the courier can either kill Benny and recover the Platinum Chip or let him escape, after which he is captured by Caesar's Legion.

-The courier becomes embroiled in a conflict between the NCR, Caesar's Legion, and Mr. House for control of the region.
+The courier's actions attract the attention of the NCR, Caesar's Legion, and Mr. House, and the three groups each attempt to recruit them to aid in their efforts.
 It is revealed Mr. House survived the nuclear apocalypse in a life-support chamber.
-He created the Platinum Chip, which contains a program that is capable of upgrading his Securitron army; the device was initially meant to protect Las Vegas during the Great War, but the war began before the Chip could be delivered.
+He created the Platinum Chip, which contains a program capable of upgrading his Securitron army; the device was initially meant to protect Las Vegas during the Great War, but the war began before the Chip could be delivered.
 After the Platinum Chip was located, the courier was tasked with delivering it to Mr. House.
 Benny stole the Platinum Chip as part of his plan to usurp Mr. House with the assistance of a reprogrammed Securitron called Yes Man.

 Hoover Dam becomes the center of the conflict between the NCR and Caesar's Legion.
 The player can choose which faction to support, resulting in one of four endings.
-If the player supports the NCR, they successfully repel the Legion's attack at Hoover Dam and annex the Mojave Wasteland.
-If the player supports Caesar's Legion, they force the NCR to retreat and conquer the Mojave Wasteland.
-Mr. House wants to have sole control of New Vegas; if the player supports him, the overwhelming Securitron army force both factions to leave the area.
-Alternatively, if the player wishes the Mojave Wasteland to remain independent of leadership, they can take control of Mr. House's Securitron network with the help of Yes Man.
+If the player supports the NCR, they successfully repel the Legion's attack at Hoover Dam and annex the Mojave Wasteland into the Republic.
+If the player supports Caesar's Legion, they force the NCR to retreat as the Legion conquers New Vegas and the surrounding area.
+If the player supports Mr. House, the overwhelming Securitron army forces both the NCR and the Legion out of the area, securing control of the region for House alone.
+Alternatively, the player can usurp Mr. House and take control of the Securitron network themselves with the help of Yes Man, establishing an independent New Vegas.